 Welcome to the City Beautiful, crown jewel of Central Florida and the undisputed capital of theme park splendor.
 After all, Cinderella built her castle here.
 That's got to count for something.
 Orlando has a host of attractions and activities, from Cindy's manicured palace on the grounds of the Magic Kingdom to the wild, untamed acreage of the Forever Florida ecological park and its many back country adventures.
 And of course, a bunch that fall somewhere in between.
-For animal lovers (and those looking to stay cool in the Florida heat), a visit to Discovery Cove or Aquatica will fit the bill nicely.
+For animal lovers (and those looking to connect with our state's unique fauna in particular), a visit to Gatorland will fit the bill nicely.
 For theme park excitement with a side of movie magic and rides to delight both small children and adrenaline junkies (not to mention Harry Potter aficionados), there's Universal Studios Florida.
-For fans of theater, acrobatics and other colorful feats of wonder, Cirque du Soleil's La Nouba, the only resident show on the east coast, offers enough excitement to satisfy the most jaded spectator.
+For fans of theater, shopping, movies, bowling, drinking and all kinds of dining from 5-star to food truck, Disney Springs is a must-do, particularly if you haven't seen all the stunning additions!
 Ready to join the party and plan a visit to O-Town?
 Pack up your suit, your sunscreen and your most comfortable shoes and make your life easy.
 Just print out our list of must-sees and customize a getaway that suits your style.

 Universal Orlando's Islands of Adventure®